gambadio/Luca-Chat/readme.md

 ## 📞 Support

-For support or questions, please create an issue in the GitHub repository.
+For support or questions, please create an issue in the GitHub repository or contact the Green Hockey team at shop@green.hockey.